rickosborne/ttrpg/blackwater/sessions/2021-01-03-back-to-blackwater.md

 Later that night, Gavin and his posse showed up.
 The men with him were heavily armed, no-nonsense types, two of who were carrying a large and heavy chest.
-Before getting down to their primary business, the party presented Gavin with one of the books they'd found: _The Life of Dragons_ by Gerin Monkrief.
+Before getting down to their primary business, the party presented Gavin with one of the books they'd found: _The Life of Dragons_ by Gerin Monkreif.
 Gavin was quite surprised to see it:

 > This is my daughter's book!